by ProcureDeskLast Updated : Oct-07-2020

 Below is an example of an auto-generated purchase order (based on the purchase requisition):

 Once the purchase order is generated, you can automatically email the purchase order to the vendor.
-All you have to do is to maintain a valid email for the vendor and let the system do the rest for you.
+All you have to do is maintain a valid email for the vendor and let the system do the rest for you.

 Also, some vendors have EDI (Electronic Data Interchange) capabilities.
 This allows you to send the purchase order document electronically from the purchasing system to the vendor’s ERP system (without email).